NgGMinh/NgGMinh/README.md

 - 👋 Hi, I’m @NgGMinh
 - 👀 I’m interested in IT and code.
-- 🌱 I’m currently learning Java, ReactJS, Nodejs.
+- 🌱 I’m currently learning Java, HTML, CSS, JavaScript (JQuery, ReactJS, React Native), PHP, Node.js.
 - 💞️ I’m looking to collaborate on Front End and Back End Deveplopment.
 - 📫 How to reach me: on email - gminh09052000@gmail.com or phone - 076.596.2393